-Serviceunder an RMR Agreement.required for reliable operations.Reference: Protocol Section 3.14.1, Reliability Must Rununder an RMR Agreement.required for reliable operations.Direct the operation of those units that otherwise would not operate and that are necessary to provide reliable operations.
+Reliability Must- Run (RMR) Service Reference: Protocol Section 3.14.1, Reliability Must Run The provision of Generation Resource capacity and energy under an RMR Agreement.
+Enter into contractual agreements to retain units required for reliable operations.
+Direct the operation of those units that otherwise would not operate and that are necessary to provide reliable operations. --- -- --- --